Pienats/home-servers/README.md

 If there are no active torrents, stop the torrent client and the VPN

 # Setup and configuration
 Note: The idea is to run these activities as the "transmission" user.
-The iptables rules trigger on this user, and routes only this users traffic through the VPN.
-As the transmission user does not necessarily have a shell specified, the commands is recommended to be run from the root acount, or at least within a "sudo" command.
+The iptables rules trigger on this user, and routes only this user's traffic through the VPN.
+As the transmission user does not necessarily have a shell specified, the commands are recommended to be run from the root acount, or at least within a "sudo" command.

 ## "Installing" the server scripts
 Simply clone the git repo to an appropriate location.